Successfully combining career orientation and your studies

 Successfully applying for jobs in Germany may seem like a secret language.
 The activities in this pillar help you to uncover the hidden stumbling blocks.
-Learn about how to reach out to employers, how to make most of a career fair and how to write a successful application in Germany – this might be different from your home country, even if it looks similar on the surface.
+Learn about how to reach out to employers, how to make the most of a career fair and how to write a successful job application in Germany – this might be very different from what you would do in your home country, even if the process may look similar on the surface.

-Speaking German makes it easier to get around in Germany and is highly valued by employers – also in international companies.
-Also, migrants who speak German very well earn around 20 per cent more than those who don’t according to a study (source in German).
+Speaking German makes it easier to get around in Germany and is a skill highly valued by employers – also in international companies.
+According to a study conducted by the Institute for Employment Research (available in German), international professionals who speak German very well earn around 20 per cent more than those who do not.
 What are you waiting for?

-Don’t encounter another culture shock when leaving the university cosmos.
+You don’t want to experience another culture shock when leaving university?
 Be prepared.
 Take courses in communication, social and personal skills or project management.

-Whether as an intern or while writing your Master’s thesis in a company: Study-related work experience often paves the way to your first job after graduating.
+Whether as an intern or while writing your master’s thesis in a company: study-related work experience often paves the way for your first job after graduating.

 Get your Career Passport

-Register for your Career Passport using the registration form.Show more
+Register for your Career Passport online by using the registration form.Show more

 Stay in the loop

-Take at least all mandatory activities.
+Complete all mandatory activities and at least five compulsory elective activities.
 Take your time – it may take around three semesters to complete the programme.
-Always bring your career passport brochure if you cannot register for an activity via Studis.
+Always bring your Career Passport booklet if you cannot register for an activity through ZEuS.

 The icing on the cake

-Take as many optional activities as you wish.
+Take as many compulsory elective activities as you wish, but at least five.